Aligned. And Elevating.

 Source →NRC (Canada), CSA Catapult (UK), and C2MI (Quebec) signed a 3-year MOU to deepen semiconductor design, fabrication, and packaging capabilities.

-Source →Saab in active discussions to potentially assemble Gripen E fighter jets in Canada via joint venture with Bombardier — citing capacity for 12,000+ Canadian aerospace jobs.
+Source →Saab in active discussions to potentially assemble Gripen E fighter jets in Canada via joint venture with Bombardier, citing capacity for approximately 10,000 Canadian aerospace jobs.

 Source →Signed at the Munich Security Conference.
-Covers defence innovation, materiel cooperation, mutual logistics, surveillance, and joint operations.
-Denmark also joined Canada’s Maritime Security Partnership at the NATO Summit.
+Covers defence innovation, materiel and industrial cooperation, mutual logistics, and personnel training.
+Denmark joined Canada’s Maritime Security Partnership in June 2025.

 Source →